tobydriscoll/fd-spectral-notes/_sources/tpbvp/bc.md

 plot(x,u,aspect_ratio=1)
 ```

 The left end does look like a homogeneous Neumann condition is satisfied.
-We can check the right end numerically using an $O(h)$ discretization.
+We can check the right end casually using a first-order discretization:

 ```{code-cell}
 Gb[1]*u[n+1] + Gb[2]*(u[n+1]-u[n])/h - β